Shamlan321/OdooSense/README.md

 ---

-Made with ❤️ by the Odoo AI Assistant Team
+Made with ❤️ by Shamlan Arshad